vsphere-tmm/Supervisor-Services/README.md

 # Supervisor Services

- Supervisor Services offered to support modern applications through vSphere Services.
+Discover VCF services offered to support modern applications through vSphere Services.
 New services will be added over time with the goal to continue to empower your DevOps communities.

 ## Install Supervisor Services

-> 📢 Services are moved to support.broadcom.com
+> 📢 Download links for Service artifacts have moved to [support.broadcom.com](https://support.broadcom.com)

 #### Please refer to [How to find and install Supervisor Services](#how-to-find-and-install-supervisor-services) to find and install supervisor services.